 Some companies even develop a second creative version of their annual report, just for online viewing purposes.
 These are typically called "A Year in Review" and talk more about milestones and events than financial data.

-To get you inspired, we've rounded up some of the best annual reports from recent years in various formats: online, interactive, print and video.
+We've rounded up some of the best annual report design inspiration from recent years in various formats: online, interactive, print and video.

 Vodafone's 2018 Annual Report has just the right amount of interactivity to take away the boredom of a regular presentation.
 The hero images are large and very attractive, with animated text and transitions in between.